SultanShadow/Bi_DIR_AMP_5G/README.md

 Figure 12 shows the input matching characteristic of the LNA in the form of S11.
 The S11\<-10 dB in the band of interest.

-The noise figure is estimated from ac analysis using
+The S11 is estimated from ac analysis using

 ![Chart Description automatically generated](media/EQ2.JPG)